-Spinoza's catchphrase is 'Deus sive Natura': God, in other words Nature.
+Spinoza often uses the phrase, 'Deus sive Natura': God, in other words Nature.

 Individual bodies and minds are attributes of this single substance.

 We, and all the things around us, are ways of God/Nature to be.

 One way to understand Spinoza's monism is to consider the oddity of thinking about two things: God and a world.